commanded/eventstore/guides/Cluster.md

 ## Running on a cluster

-1. Configure the EventStore to use the `:distributed` registry in the environment config (e.g. `config/config.exs`):
+1. Configure your EventStore module to use the `:distributed` registry in the environment config (e.g. `config/config.exs`):

       ```elixir
-      config :eventstore, registry: :distributed
+      config :my_app, MyApp.EventStore, registry: :distributed
       ```

 ## Automatic cluster formation